The Moravian Online MBA Program Experience

 Application Deadlines and Start Dates:

-Program admission requirements include the completion of undergraduate-level business competencies, either prior to your first course enrollment; a student must have a GPA equivalent to 2.8 or higher in the business competencies to graduate.
-These business competencies must be completed before acceptance:
+Program admission requirements include the completion of undergraduate-level business competencies, during your first course; a student must have a GPA equivalent to 2.8 or higher in the business competencies to graduate.

 - Statistics or equivalent